ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.
 How far along?
 All components tested now assuming needed StoneKey shaders for visuals.

+I build on Linux Mint which means no HDR. boo.
+Wayland is actually better than X11.
+No HDR cry more.
+Yeah, but no Mailbox and 2 frames in flight. (true story?)
+Digress.
+I got SDL3 from github because SDL2 is great with Linux Mint.
+Sorry OpenGL.
+I believe Vulkan has officialially killed you beyond pure nostalgia.
+Vulkan SDK is at LunarG.
+GLM and build tools I was able to get with apt.
+The cmake build system needs internet to function and tries to help. (mine went out one night)
+Copy and paste your cmake into Grok and see if you can make Jack Wayne RTX.
+Have fun.
+I want you to at least understand that is how our license operates.

 TLDNR!
 God Bless, my ADHD buddy.
 Pre Alpha.
 All components work or have worked but together is a problem.